- Moderator and Organizer: Paul T. P. Wong, Ph.D.

 While drinkers may seek the bottle for temporary relief from existential unhappiness, they find, over time, that their existential vacuum deepens and evolves into a full blown ‘noogenic neurosis’.
 Based on our existential analysis of substance abuse, logotherapy or meaning-therapy (Frankl, 1985; Wong, 2011c) not only explains the etiology of addiction but also contributes to recovery by providing both relief from the existential crisis and the pathways to meaningful living.
 We conclude that the positive psychology of meaning not only repair what is wrong but also brings out what is good in recovering addicts.

-Wong, P. T. P. (2009b).
+- Wong, P. T. P. (2009b).
 Viktor Frankl: Prophet of hope for the 21st century.
 In A. Batthyany & J. Levinson (Eds.), Existential psychotherapy of meaning: Handbook of logotherapy and existential analysis.
-Phoenix, AZ: Zeig, Tucker & Theisen, Inc.
+Phoenix, AZ: Zeig, Tucker & Theisen.

-Wong, P. T. P. (2011c).
+- Wong, P. T. P. (2011c).
 Meaning-centered counseling and therapy: An integrative and comprehensive approach to motivational counseling and addiction treatment.
 In W. M. Cox & E. Klinger (Eds.), Handbook of Motivational Counseling: Goal-based approaches to assessment and intervention with addiction and other problems (pp. 461-487).
-West Sussex, UK: John Wiley & Sons Ltd.
+West Sussex, UK: Wiley.

-Wong, P. T. P. (in press).
+- Wong, P. T. P. (in press).
 A dual-system model of what makes life worth living.
-In P. T. P. Wong (Ed.), The human quest for meaning (2nd Edition).
-New York, NY: Routledge Publishers.
+In P. T. P. Wong (Ed.), The human quest for meaning (2nd ed.).
+New York, NY: Routledge.